 The Affordable Care Act and Autism and Related Conditions

-The Affordable Care Act contains important provisions for individuals with autism and related conditions and their families.
-Under the new health care law:
+The Affordable Care Act contains important provisions for individuals with autism and related conditions and their families:

 - Most health insurance plans are no longer allowed to deny, limit, exclude or charge more for coverage to anyone based on a pre-existing condition, including autism and related conditions.

 - All Marketplace health plans and most other private insurance plans must cover preventive services for children without charging a copayment or coinsurance.
 This includes autism screening for children at 18 and 24 months.